 African Odyssey

-It’s all about connecting the dots looking back… AND to stay Hungry & Foolish’ said Steve Jobs in his Stanford speech to the graduating class of 2005.
-We all have dreams and aspirations growing up that we want to achieve sometime……..; when we grow up, get a job, save enough money, take a sabbatical, etc. Luck and Will play a big part to fulfill some of these.
-For me this was one such experience that unfolded in a way I never imagined.
-Growing up on National Geographic society’s views and stories for over two decades, then learning photography, and self-training with National Geo’s field guides… One big dream on the bucket list was to travel, do photography, and video content myself on land, air, sea, and most importantly to live that life on the African subcontinent.
+It’s all about connecting the dots looking back… and staying hungry and foolish,” said Steve Jobs in his Stanford speech to the graduating class of 2005.
+We all have dreams and aspirations growing up—things we hope to achieve someday: when we finish school, get a job, save enough money, take a sabbatical, and so on.
+Luck and will play a significant role in realizing some of these dreams.
+For me, one such experience unfolded in ways I could never have imagined.
+Growing up immersed in National Geographic’s stories and perspectives for over two decades, I learned photography and trained myself using National Geographic’s field guides.
+One big dream on my bucket list was to travel, create photography and video content across land, air, and sea—and, most importantly, to live that life on the African subcontinent.

-Until 2006, I could only respect Steve Jobs saying the above line, however after being there and done that, by 2011 I could finally relate to him.
-Zooming back to 2007, when I made a decision to relocate to India after a corporate career in the US, it seemed shaky ground but being a firm believer of ‘think with your Mind but do what your Heart says’ – gave me most of the conviction required and there’s been no looking back!
+Until 2006, I could only respect Steve Jobs for that line.
+But after having those experiences by 2011, I could finally relate to it.
+Looking back to 2007, when I decided to relocate to India after a corporate career in the U.S., the path seemed uncertain.
+Yet, as a firm believer in think with your mind, but do what your heart says, I found the conviction I needed—and since then, there has been no looking back!

 • https://en.wikipedia.org/wiki/Mosi-oa-Tunya_National_Park